guillaume-chervet/MLOpsPython/README.md

 # MLOpsPython

 A real demo of Deep Learning project with preprocessing from development to production.
+Production is a real time REST API.

 Competences
 - Code / Debug